jaytavares/cinesense/README.md

 [Build It!](#the-parts-list)

+## Testimonials

+> Just received it and installed it.
+What an awesome little gadget!
+Thanks for doing this for us and sending some joy our way.
+It may be a small thing.
+But pretty awesome! *— Jennifer S.*

+> Works like a charm!
+Thanks very much again. *— Miroslav V.*

+> Hey- just wanted to tell you the adapter works great!
+Thanks again! *— Graham L.*

+> Hey the adapter is installed and works great, thanks for making one for me, it's worth paying you for your ingenuity.
+I'm so much happier not having any remotes since I use google voice to do everything else other than volume changes. *— Enrique I.*

+> They work perfectly, thank you so much! *— David A.*

+> Received it today and it works as described.
+Thanks again! *— Jeremiah O.*

+> You’ve changed my life Jay!!!!
+Thank you!! *— Nathan R.*

+> The adapter works great!
+Thanks again Jay. *— Dmitrij P.*

+> Just got it in the mail, it's amazing!!
+Thank you so much!
+Timing was impeccable..
+I literally was just looking at new speakers now I don't have to!
+You have no idea how happy this makes me haha *— Julie C.*

+> Dude, you’re a wizard!
+Love this thing.
+Who knew something so simple looking could be so helpful?
+Thanks again! *— Brian W.*

 ### How It Works
 When placed inline between the sub woofer module and the interface module, the Cinesense adapter repeatedly polls the optical audio input for a signal.
 When a signal is sensed, the speakers are automatically turned on.
 The adapter will